zhouyl/flowblade/docs/components/layout/simple-grid.md

 # SimpleGrid

 Simplified grid layout with responsive columns or auto-fit behavior.
+SimpleGrid provides an easy way to create responsive grid layouts with support for fixed columns or auto-fit behavior.

 ## Props